blinkletter/UsingGAMESS/6_Pi_Orbitals.md

 *MO diagrams for the allyl cation.
 Whether we imagine the system using combinations of hybrid atomic orbitals to create local MOs or use the true AOs to calculate the global MOs we see that the LUMO is the same with both approaches and that is what counts.*
 ```

 To get accurate energies for the **molecular orbitals**, I had to use a more advanced method.
 The *density functional theory* (DFT) method is another way of calculating wavefunctions.
 Like Hartee-Fock, it uses basis sets but rather than using Gaussian approximations of Slater-type atomic orbitals, it uses “functionals”.
 That’s all I know.
 There are many DFT methods.
-I used the B3LYP method, which I am told is good for ionic species.
-The orbitals above were from a B3LYP/6-311(d,p)++ energy calculation of the HF/6-311(d,p)++ optimized structure.
+I used the B3LYP method, which I am told is good for **ionic** species.
+The orbitals in {numref}`fig6D` were from a B3LYP/6-311(d,p)++ energy calculation of the HF/6-311(d,p)++ optimized structure.

 Below is the **input file** for the energy calculation that produced the orbitals in {numref}`fig6D`.